NFL Fever 2004

 NFL Fever 2004 is an American football video game published and developed by Microsoft Game Studios.
-It was released in 2003 for the Xbox video game console.
+It was released in North America on August 28, 2003 and in Europe on September 19, 2003 for the Xbox video game console and was included as a part of XSN Sports lineup.
 The game was preceded by NFL Fever 2003 and is the last entry in the series.

 Reception

 NFL Fever 2004 received "average" reviews according to the review aggregation website Metacritic.
-In Japan, where the game was ported for release on October 23, 2003, Famitsu gave it a score of 27 out of 40.
+In Japan, where the game was ported for release on October 23, 2003, Famitsu gave it a score of two sevens, one five, and one eight for a total of 27 out of 40.
+Atomic Dawg of GamePro called it "a game you can grow to love.
+In fact, Fever 2004 gives every indication that the 2005 edition is going to be some kind of Xbox monster... but that's a season away."